Amitsinghyadav/galytix-frontend-assignment/README.md

 ### Navigate to "galytix-frontend-assignment" folder
 ### `npm install`
 ### `npm start`
-### Note:  During npm start close (X) at top right of the warning if any comes due to version differences and see the complete working of project.
+### Note:  During npm start close (X) at top right of the warning in browser if any comes due to version differences and see the complete working of project.